This post may contain affiliate links. Please read our disclosure policy.

 • Seasonings: smoked paprika, garlic powder, ginger powder

-• Vinegar: any vinegar you have handy, we used rice vinegar
+• Vinegar: any vinegar you have handy, we used rice vinegar.

-How to make this Korean Chicken Recipe
+How to make Korean Chicken Recipe

 On a shallow plate, mix well all the marinade ingredients.
 Add the chicken